codeclimate/codeclimate-rubocop/config/contents/style/commented_keyword.md

 Auto-correction removes comments from `end` keyword and keeps comments for `class`, `module`, `def` and `begin` above the keyword.

+### Safety:

-It is marked as unsafe auto-correction as it may remove meaningful comments.
+Auto-correction is unsafe because it may remove a comment that is meaningful.

 ### Example:
     # bad